wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 sudo curl -O https://meganode.wallarm.com/4.6/wallarm-4.6.10.aarch64-glibc.sh
 ```

-The script uses all the same options.
+The script uses all the same options as a x86_64 version.

 ## 4. Enable Wallarm to analyze the traffic